CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 ## Licensing Requirements

-A valid Cortex licence file must be procured from Cortex.
-This should contain fingerprints for the Web Application Server and each Application Server.
-To get a licence file take the following steps:
+A valid Cortex licence file and Cortex Innovation feature identifier must be procured from Cortex.
+The feature identifier is a GUID which will be used when configuring the Gateway installation.
+The licence file is needed when installing the Web Application server and it should contain fingerprints for the Web Application Server and each Application Server.

+To get a licence file and feature identifier take the following steps:

 1. Copy the following template to a text file: